 NAMI WLA’s Britt Turpack lead a self-care wellness session during NAMI California’s Youth Symposium.

-Adults generally need between seven and nine hours of sleep.
+Adults generally need between seven and nine hours of sleep and good quality of sleep is just as important as the duration.
 About 1 in 3 people in the U.S. report difficulty sleeping at least one night per week.
-Insomnia is caused by difficulty falling or staying asleep, or waking up too early in the morning.
-Sleep
+Insomnia is caused by difficulty

 Persons with brain disorders can have problems with realities, be fearful, agitated and withdrawn, use poor judgment, have little motivation or empathy for you, and believe their delusions.
 It is difficult for family members to witness the effects of mental illness